Human rights

 In accordance with Canada’s Fighting Against Forced Labour and Child Labour in Supply Chains Act, the Corporation publishes an annual Modern Slavery Report in which it reports on the assessment of its business and supply chains for the risk of modern slavery.

 We also support initiatives that promote human rights in our community.
 For example, Power Corporation supports Lawyers Without Borders Canada, a non-governmental international cooperation organization whose mission is to support the defense of the human rights of people in situations of vulnerability by strengthening access to justice and legal representation, as well as the Canadian Museum for Human Rights, whose mandate is to explore the subject of human rights, with special but not exclusive reference to Canada, in order to enhance the public's understanding of human rights, to promote respect for others, and to encourage reflection and dialogue.
-For many years, the Corporation has also been supporting Journalists for Human Rights and its mission to mobilize media to cover human rights in ways that help communities help themselves.
+For many years, the Corporation has had a long-standing partnership with the organization Journalists for Human Rights, helping support its mission of mobilizing media to cover human rights in ways that help communities help themselves.

 Monitoring and review